jsonlines/guide/README.md

 ## Introduction

-JSON Lines (also known as Newline Delimited JSON) is a really simple way to store JSON that makes it very friendly for data processing and analysis.
+[JSON Lines](http://jsonlines.org/) (also known as [Newline Delimited JSON](http://ndjson.org/)) is a really simple way to store JSON that makes it very friendly for data processing and analysis.
+To store data in JSON Lines format you simply write one JSON stringified object per line.

 Usually you would store multiple JSON objects in a single, pretty printed JSON structure in a file like this: